 Book your free initial interview now.
 Call us on (08) 8212 1077 (South Australia), (08) 9211 5800 (Western Australia), (08) 8941 7814 (Northern Territory), 1800 730 842 (Queensland) or register online here.

-If you have been injured at work or in the course of your employment you may be entitled to compensation.
+If you have been injured at work, no matter how big or small, you may be eligible to make a claim for workers’ compensation.

 What circumstances are required for a claim?

 If you are employed or contracted to do work, you may have a claim for workers’ compensation for an injury or illness that occurs at work or is related to work.
 It is not necessary to prove that someone else was at fault.
 We also specialise in acting for both State Government and Commonwealth Government employees.

 It is sometimes also possible to make a claim against a third party in relation to an injury at work, but only if you can show that the third party has been negligent.

 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances of the injury or illness with us.
 We offer free first interviews for this area of practice so, if you don’t have a claim, there may be no fee for the first interview.

 What will we do if you have a claim?

 If you have a claim then we will handle negotiations with your employer, and the third party (if one is involved) or their insurance companies.
 We will get medical reports from doctors relating to your injury or illness and have your capacity to work assessed.
 Throughout your claim we will liase with you, your employer, the third party and the doctors to gather enough information to accurately assess your compensation claim.